 In addition to squares, the cotton fleahopper will also feed on other parts of the plant.
 If heavy infestations exist, new growth will be abnormal and whip-like in appearance.
 All stages of the life cycle will feed on the plant as long as it remains succulent.
 As cotton matures, these insects migrate to weeds or other host crops.
-In southwest Oklahoma, the highest population typically occurs in early August, fortunately this is not considered a problem late in the season.
+In southwest Oklahoma, the highest population typically occurs in cotton in early August, although this is not generally a problem that late in the season.